abdulmohsen-com/abdulmohsen-com/README.md

 ### Hi there Abdulmohsen here 👋

-Here are some ideas to get you started:
+These are some fun facts about me:

 - 🔭 I’m currently working on ...
 Android Studio
 - 🌱 I’m currently learning ...
 Java